kmilodenisglez/fabric-testnet-nano-without-syschannel/README.md

 # Instructions for starting network

-👀 Note, by default you can start with a single OSN and a single Org1 peer node and single Org1 peer admin terminal if you would like to keep things even more minimal (a single peer from Org1 can be utilized since the endorsement policy is set as any single organization).
+👀 Note, by default you can start with a single ordering service node (OSN) and a single Org1 peer node and single Org1 peer admin terminal if you would like to keep things even more minimal (a single peer from Org1 can be utilized since the endorsement policy is set as any single organization).

 > For several orderer nodes: Replace the `configtx.yaml` with `configtx-multiple-orderingnodes.yaml`.

-Open terminal windows for 1 ordering node (OSN), 1 peer node, and 1 peer admin as seen in the following terminal setup.
+Open terminal windows for 1 OSN, 1 peer node, and 1 peer admin as seen in the following terminal setup.
 The peer and peer admin belong to Org1.

 ![Terminal setup](terminal_setup.png)